ospluscode/nukeUtils/README.md

 --------------------------------

 renderFinished
-- notifies the user when a render is finished
+- notifies the user when a render is finished / UI
 --------------------------------

 timelogTool
 - Records the exact time that a user spends on each shot.
-It also take the idle time into account.
-Has UI
+It also take the idle time into account / UI
 --------------------------------

 copyBoard
-- Sharing nodes, group nodes between users.
-Has UI
+- Sharing nodes, group nodes between users / UI
 --------------------------------